Defining content relationships

 When you are finished setting the Source and Filter options, click Save.
 But hold on a minute.
 You saw the message that says,

-Figure 6.19: Select an asset in the Asset Publisher to see its related assets displayed in the Related Assets portlet.
-In the screenshot, we renamed the three Related Assets portlets on the left and updated their configurations.
+Figure 5.17: Select an asset in the Asset Publisher to see its related assets displayed in the Related Assets portlet.

-Once you select an asset, its related assets are displayed in the Related Assets portlet, as in the image above.
+Once you select an asset, its related assets will display in the Related Assets portlet, similar to the image above.